 Diagnose pulmonary embolism using helical CT or, if needed, pulmonary angiography.

-Low molecular weight heparin (LMWH) is the treatment of choice; warfarin should be avoided.
+Low molecular weight heparin (LMWH) is the treatment of choice; warfarin should be avoided during pregnancy.

-Treat high-risk women prophylactically with LMWH as soon as pregnancy is diagnosed and continue until 6 wk postpartum.
+Treat high-risk women prophylactically with LMWH as soon as pregnancy is diagnosed and continue until 6 weeks postpartum.